Jamie956/Jamie956.github.io/post/angular.md

 **View Child to reference components**

 - ViewChild is a decorator for a controller property, like Inject or Output, which tells Angular to fll in that property with a reference to a specifc child component controller.
-It’s limited to injecting only children, so if you try to inject a component that isn’t a direct descendent, it will provide you with an undefned value.
+It’s limited to injecting only children, so if you try to inject a component that isn’t a direct descendent, it will provide you with an undefined value.

 ```ts
 import { Component, ViewChild } from '@angular/core';